ploomber/doc/examples/dash/dash-live-updates/README.md

 - **Frontend (Real-time Monitoring Dash App)**: This component establishes a Dash application to visualize the Bitcoin trade data stored in the database.
 It utilizes Dash’s `dcc.Interval` component to periodically fetch the latest data and update the graph.
 The frontend is implemented in `app.py`.

+Note: `rest_api_dash.py` is an example code that uses the Binance REST API to fetch data and display it immediately without the need for a database.
+However, due to its slower update rate, this approach was not adopted.

 ## Steps for Testing Locally

 ### Development Environment Setup